 Smith Price was a formerly enslaved freed black, released from bondage in 1790 upon the death of his owner, Daniel of St. Thomas Jenifer, Maryland’s First Senate President.
 Smith Price became a prosperous family man whose life as an Annapolis business owner around 1800 was relatively comfortable and successful.

 An Early Annapolis Community of Color

 In those days, almost half the residents of Annapolis were black, and many of the businesses and plots of land in town were owned by freed blacks.
 A blacksmith and artisan, Smith Price, acquired a great deal of land just outside the Annapolis City Gate in an area then called the “Plains of Annapolis.”
 The Annapolis City Gates were located on West Street in a rural setting near what is now Calvert Street.
 From 1698 to 1790 or later, a wooden fence and gatehouse existed there to keep out wandering cattle and “men of ill fame,” as a local historical marker suggests.

 This area along West Street was home to one of the earliest black communities in Annapolis.
-Smith Price provided a portion of his land in 1803 for construction of the first black church in Anne Arundel County.
-Originally called the "First African Methodist Episcopal Church," the new church was erected in 1804, and stands today as a pillar of the community, the Asbury United Methodist Church at 87 West Street.
-Smith Price’s son, Henry Price, was the Asbury church leader for 25 years from 1838 until his death in 1863, and Henry Price’s grandson was Dr. Daniel Hale Williams, the first surgeon to perform open heart surgery in 1893.
+Smith Price provided a portion of his land in 1803 for the construction of the first black church in Anne Arundel County.
+Originally called the "First African Methodist Episcopal Church," the new church was erected in 1804 and stands today as a pillar of the community, the Asbury United Methodist Church at 87 West Street.
+Smith Price’s son, Henry Price, was the Asbury church leader for 25 years from 1838 until he died in 1863, and Henry Price’s grandson was Dr. Daniel Hale Williams, the first surgeon to perform open-heart surgery in 1893.